marcosartorato/golang-study-env/README.md

 - [time](./cmd/time/README.md): Functionalities for measuring and displaying time.
 - [errors](./cmd/errors/README.md): Functions to manipulate errors.
 - [math](./cmd/math/README.md): Basic constants and mathematical functions.
+- [math/rand](./cmd/math-rand/README.md): Pseudorandom numbers.
+It should not be used for security-sensitive work.

 ## Cites